SwimmingLiu/YOLOSHOW/README.md

 If you need Save results, please click `Save MP4/JPG` before detection.
 Then you can save your detection results in selected path.

-### 6. Support Object Detection and Instance Segmentation
+### 6. Support Object Detection, Instance Segmentation and Pose Estimation

-From ***YOLOSHOW v1.2*** ，our work supports both Object Detection and Instance Segmentation.
+From ***YOLOSHOW v2.2***，our work supports both Object Detection , Instance Segmentation and Pose Estimation.
 Meanwhile, it also supports task switching between different versions，such as switching from `YOLOv5` Object Detection task to `YOLOv8` instance task.

-### 7. Support Model Comparison in Both Object Detection and Instance Segmentation
+### 7. Support Model Comparison among Object Detection,  Instance Segmentation and Pose Estimation

-From ***YOLOSHOW v2.0*** ，our work supports compare model performance both Object Detection and Instance Segmentation.
+From ***YOLOSHOW v2.0***，our work supports compare model performance among Object Detection, Instance Segmentation and Pose Estimation.

 ## Preparation